fairtracks/omnipy_examples/README.md

 Omnipy is integrated with the powerful [Prefect](https://prefect.io) data flow orchestration library.

-- To run an example using the `prefect` engine, e.g.:
+- To run an local example using the `prefect` engine, e.g.:
   - `omnipy-examples --engine prefect isajson`
 - After completion of some runs, you can check the flow logs and orchestration options in the Prefect UI:
-  - `prefect orion start`
+  - `prefect server start`

+To set up a kubernetes-based deployment on our NIRD test setup, run:

+- `prefect config set PREFECT_API_URL=https://prefect.fairtracks.sigma2.no/api`
+- `prefect deploy -n isajson_prefect`

+The configuration of this job is found in the file `prefect.yaml`.

 More info on Prefect configuration will come soon...